suikan4github/rust-clap-introduction/p0010-version/README.md

 ```
 $ cargo run -q -- --help
-Demonstration of the simple applicaiton with version and help.
+Demonstration of the simple  with version and help.

 Usage: aircraft